Library prosa.analysis.facts.busy_interval.carry_in

 Hypothesis H_no_carry_in : no_carry_in arr_seq sched t.

 First, recall that the total service is bounded by the total workload.
-Therefore the total service of jobs in the interval [t, t + Δ) is bounded by Δ.
+Therefore the sum of the total blackout and the total service of jobs in the interval [t, t + Δ) is bounded by Δ.

 Lemma total_service_is_bounded_by_Δ :

-Next we consider two cases: (1) The case when the total service is strictly less than Δ, and (2) the case when the total service is equal to Δ.
+Next we consider two cases: (1) The case when the sum of blackout and service is strictly less than Δ, and (2) the case when the sum of blackout and service is equal to Δ.

 In the first case, we use the pigeonhole principle to conclude that there is an idle time instant; which in turn implies existence of a time instant with no carry-in.